Trump indicates he no longer has the coronavirus, says he is 'immune'

 "Yes, and not only that, it seems like I'm immune, so I can go way out of a basement, which I would have done anyway," Trump said in response to a question from "Sunday Morning Futures" host Maria Bartiromo about whether his doctor's note indicates he no longer has the coronavirus.
 There is not yet confirmation that Trump has tested negative for the virus.

+"The president is in very good shape to fight the battles," Trump added.
+"I beat this crazy horrible China virus...
+I passed the highest test, the highest standards, and I'm in great shape.
+And I have to tell you I feel fantastically.
+I really feel good."

-Trump made the comments the day after his first public appearance since being diagnosed with the coronavirus.
+Trump made the comments the day after his first public appearance since being diagnosed with the coronavirus Saturday.
 The interview is a continuation of a virtual media blitz the president has been engaged in this week as he convalesces.

 LIVE UPDATES: 2020 PRESIDENTIAL RACE: TRUMP PREPARES TO RETURN TO CAMPAIGN TRAIL